 Brown asked viewers to “get out of the church” and use their happy feet to “walk the street.
 Wherever the people are, that’s where you go.”

-As during Monday’s opening worship, the service Wednesday was greatly enhanced by quality musicianship under the direction of Phillip Morgan, music director at Central Presbyterian Church in Louisville, Kentucky.
+As during the opening worship, the service on the last day of the conference was greatly enhanced by quality musicianship under the direction of Phillip Morgan, music director at Central Presbyterian Church in Louisville.
 The Rev. Dr. Alonzo Johnson, SDOP coordinator, punctuated the musical offerings with his inspired percussion.